Healthy Homes Assessment Wadestown

 What We Do

-As building inspectors we handle all aspects involved in specialist house Inspections.
-We’re there to make sure you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all issues involved in expert home inspects.
+We are here to make sure you make the best choice when it comes to buying your next home.

-We take your investment seriously, and undertake detailed inspections so you won’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the enjoyable aspects of owning or purchasing your own house.
+We take your investment seriously and conduct detailed examinations to make sure that you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun aspects of buying or owning your own home.

-We specialise in a variety of services to make sure you are fully informed of the condition of any property you could be considering buying or selling as well as additional services.
+We specialise in a range of services to make sure you are fully informed about the condition of any property you could be contemplating buying or selling and also other solutions.

-With our systematic approach to inspecting your property and the latest software technology which includes digital photos in your report, you can actually see any issues that could be identified.
-Through our detailed report, it’s not surprising that we receive so many referrals from clients our service to family members and acquaintances.
+With our systemised approach to your inspection of your home as well as the latest technology in software that incorporates digital images into your reports, you are able to actually see any issues that may be identified.
+Thanks to our comprehensive report, it’s not surprising that we have so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports